aiven/aiven-docs/docs/products/flink/howto/manage-flink-applications.md

 ## Creating a new version of an application

-To create a new version of the application deployed, follow these steps:
+To create a version of the application deployed, follow these steps:

 1. Log in to the [Aiven Console](https://console.aiven.io/), and select your Aiven for Apache Flink® service.
 2. From the left sidebar, select **Applications**.
-3. On the **Applications** landing page, click the application name for which you want to create a new version.
+3. On the **Applications** landing page, click the application name for which you want to create a version.

 ### For SQL application